aagricola/17-ED/week-13_p5js-workday/README.md

 # Hello!

 ## Today:
-- Move from Processing to p5.js
+- Intro to p5.js
-- Editing HTML and CSS elements dynamically
+- Translate a sketch from Processing to p5.js
-- Hosting a sketch
+- Project work day

 ## p5.js